-The company believes it is well placed to achieve success, with rapid advancement of its exploration portfolio to date and with an initial drill test at its Redondo-Veronica project completed, and an initial drill test at its Cerro Buenos Aires projects underway as of the date of this MD&A, a little more than 6 months after inception of the Company.
-Surface work outlined five target areas of interest at Redondo-Veronica and two target areas of interest at Cerro Buenos Aires.
-Technical results to date are still being evaluated.
+The company believes it is well placed to achieve success, with rapid advancement of its exploration portfolio to date, including four targets subject to reconnaissance drill tests at Cerro Buenos Aires and Redondo-Veronica.
+Multiple technical results focused on detailed geological and hydrothermal alteration mapping, combined with detailed geophysical surveying to prospect through extensive post-mineral cover, are still being evaluated in order to prioritise the very best opportunities for follow-up work.
 The company has a portfolio approach to exploration, with eight projects each of which has the potential to host more than one target of interest.
-Two of Pampa's projects are now subject to third-party exploration expenditures and can be advanced without recourse to Pampa's treasury.
+Two of Pampa's projects are now subject to third-party exploration expenditures (Austral) and can be advanced without recourse to Pampa's treasury.
+The recent addition of leading-edge artificial intelligence technology applied to exploration data with VerAl's projects adds significant additional leverage to Pampa's objective of discovery.